Essentialism In Marketing & Positive Impact

 Website traffic will go down, but we aren’t about the vanity – we’re un-confusing our messaging and reducing noise which will improve user experience and attract a more relevant audience over time.

-As you are culling there are some things to consider which you can read in our “Considered Web Content, Digital Footprint & Your Rankings” blog.
+As you are culling there are some things to consider which you can read in our Content Review Guide.
 Don’t get us wrong, content is important.
 It just needs to be considered, rich and relevant.
 Read more on the importance of blogging here.

 SITEMAP.